dramaqa/dramaqa.github.io/download.md

   </h1> <br />
   <p class = "content-item" style="TEXT-ALIGN: center">
     To download DramaQA dataset, you need to fill out this <a id="download_link" href="https://docs.google.com/forms/d/e/1FAIpQLSdqQTHp6-AiNQijHhcPAPvFV_6TFer06e6aWG1l_jRhRo2E5w/viewform">form</a> first.
     When you fill out the form, you need to <a id="download_link" href="/assets/dramaqa_download_agreement.docx">submit</a> dataset download agreement file in pdf format.
-After that, we will give you an ID for access by email.
+After that, we will give you an ID for access by e-mail.
   </p> <br /> <br />